home-assistant/home-assistant.io/source/_posts/2023-12-27-companion-app-for-ios-202312-lets-go.markdown

 ---
 layout: post
 title: "Companion app for iOS 2023.12: Let’s go!"
-description: "Bruno Pantaleão has joined Nabu Casa as an iOS engineer and will work on improving the experience for Companion App for iOS users.
-2023.12 brings us Apple Thread credentials sharing, a new WatchOS icon, a Select All scene toggle, and a What’s New link."
+description: "Bruno Pantaleão has joined Nabu Casa as an iOS engineer and will work on improving the experience of the Companion App for iOS users.
+2023.12 brings us Apple Thread credentials sharing, a new WatchOS icon, a **Select All** scene toggle, and a **What’s New** link."
 date: 2023-12-27 00:00:02
 date_formatted: "December 27, 2023"
 author: Bruno Pantaleão